Do I really need to have an undergraduate degree or coursework in Speech and Hearing Sciences or Communication Disorders to apply?

 Possibly.
 Many of our affiliated sites provide speech–language pathology services seven days a week.
 Subsequently, students may be placed at facilities that will require weekend attendance due to supervisor or site availability.

-Are there research opportunities for Medical Speech-Language Pathology students, such as completing a master’s thesis?
+Are there research opportunities for Medical Speech-Language Pathology and Educational Speech-Language Pathology students, such as completing a master’s thesis?

 Yes.
 All interested graduate students can interview with faculty during their first year in the program for the opportunity to complete a master’s thesis.

 What if I don’t want to complete a master’s thesis?
-Are there other types of research opportunities for MedSLP students available?
+Are there other types of research opportunities for MedSLP and EdSLP students available?

 Yes.
 Students interested in smaller scale research can complete one or more independent studies with faculty on topics of interest, or obtain positions working or volunteering in faculty research labs.

-Is the Clinical Fellowship process included in the Medical Speech-Language Pathology program?
+Is the Clinical Fellowship process included in the Master of Sciences degree program?

 No. As with other two-year graduate programs, students find their own Clinical Fellowship upon completion of their master’s degree.